raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 Save.
 With your server [running](#running-a-flask-app) or [reloaded](#developing-with-flask),  point your browser to `"http://localhost:5000/name"` and your name will appear!
 Our `/name` route is static, because it returns the same string every time.

-Now, make another static route accessible at `http://localhost:5000/website` that returns the URL of your Github, Twitter, or personal website (don't forget the `http://`!).
-We'll use this route later.
+Now, as an exercise, make another static route accessible at `http://localhost:5000/website` that returns the URL of your Github, Twitter, or personal website (don't forget the `http://`!).

-> We won't show the code for the website route here, but it's implementation is in the sample code for your reference.

 <a id="dynamic-routes"></a>
 ### 1.3.2 Dynamic Routes